Bastardkb/Dilemma/README.md

 ZMK does not support input devices at the moment, and QMK does not support BLE.

-However, as this is meant to be a portable keyboard, some ground work has been laid:
+However, as this is meant to be a portable keyboard, some ground work has been laid with the DIY version:

 - pinout compatible with nice!nano
 - 2 battery connectors footprints: JST, and THT
 - on / off button footprint

+At this time, the assembled version does not support wireless.

 ## BOM